-Beginning his musical studies at age six, Dan earned his Doctor of Musical Arts and Master of Music from NEC and Bachelor of Arts from Cornell University, where he double majored in music and economics.
-Dan’s principal teachers have included Eliot Fisk, Pablo Cohen, John Hall, and Alexandre Pier Federici.
-He has performed in masterclass for Leo Brouwer, Manuel Barrueco, Eduardo Fernandez, Adam Holzman, Bruce Holzman, and Renato Butturi.
-Dan lives in Newton, maintains an active teaching studio in the Boston area, and is faculty at Longy School of Music of Bard College, Tufts University, Bridgewater State University, and Powers Music School (Belmont).
+Beginning his musical studies at six, Dan holds doctoral and master’s degrees from New England Conservatory and a BA from Cornell University, where he double majored in music and economics.
+His principal teachers have included Eliot Fisk, Pablo Cohen, John Hall, and Alexandre Pier Federici.
+He has performed in masterclasses with Leo Brouwer, Manuel Barrueco, Eduardo Fernandez, Adam Holzman, Bruce Holzman, and Renato Butturi.
+Dan is a former Associate Director of Boston GuitarFest, co-founder of its Youth Guitar Workshop, and former faculty at Bridgewater State University and Longy School of Music of Bard College.